st4nza/LoL-Champ-Select-to-op.gg/README.md

 in cmd type: pip install pyqt5
 this also requires google chrome

-to exlude your name from the search open username.py with notepad and type yours in now you should be able to run the script (league.py)
+to exlude your name from the search, open username.py with notepad and type your username
+now you should be able to open the gui by running league.py
 Once gui is open you should be able to copy the text of who joined chat
 and paste it in the text box ex: